-Safe and accessible street infrastructure supports increased travel by foot or bicycle, contributing to increased physical activity and enhanced mental health.
+Safe and accessible street infrastructure helps create an optimum pedestrian and bicycling environment, which supports the increased likelihood of travel by foot or bicycle, in turn encouraging physical activity and enhancing mental health.

-- Safe Street Infrastructure features in street design that support use by pedestrians and bicyclists, such as traffic controls, calming elements, high intersection density, sidewalks and bicycle paths or lanes.
+- Safe Street Infrastructure refers to features in street design that support use by pedestrians and bicyclists, such as traffic controls, traffic calming elements, high intersection density, sidewalks, and bicycle paths or lanes.

 - Bicycle Lane is a dedicated and protected road or path that is separated from motor vehicles and pedestrians, and reserved for bicyclists’ use.